-Both direct and circumstantial evidence are considered legitimate forms of evidence in federal and state courts.
-A person may be convicted of a crime based on circumstantial evidence alone.
-And indeed, with the prevalence of mistaken identification and false testimony, circumstantial evidence is oftentimes thought to be even more reliable than direct evidence.
+Both direct and circumstantial evidence are considered legitimate forms of proof in federal and state courts.
+A person may be convicted of a crime based on circumstantial proof alone.
+And indeed, with the prevalence of mistaken identification and false testimony, inferential proof is oftentimes thought to be even more reliable than direct proof.

-In criminal trials, the prosecution commonly relies on circumstantial evidence.
+In trials for criminal cases, the prosecution commonly relies on circumstantial evidence.
 Defense lawyers typically respond with one of two strategies.
-The first is to cast doubt on the circumstantial evidence itself.
+The first is to cast doubt on the circumstantial proof itself.
 If the premise(s) are not proven, then the inference should not be drawn.

 The second is to show that even if all the circumstantial facts are true, they lead to two or more reasonable conclusions.
 And at least one of them is consistent with the defendant being innocent.
 In other words, there is reasonable doubt as to whether the accused is guilty.

 Our California criminal defense attorneys will highlight the following in this article:

 - 1. What are some examples of circumstantial evidence?